mhavey/marklogic/uml2es/docs/profile.md

 IMPORTANT NOTE: $xqy() and $sjs() are NOT supported currently.
 This is future functionality.

 ## Static vs Dynamic Tags
+The stereotype's tags allow

-- every tag in the ES stereotypes must be static - this content must be finalized at the time of generating the ES model.
+- Every tag in a core model stereotype must be static.
+This content must be finalized at the time of generating the ES model.
-- for XES, every PREDICATE must be static - we must finalize the predicates to generate the XES facts
+- In the extended model stereotypes, every PREDICATE must be static.
+The content must be finalized at the time of generated the extended ES facts.
-- for XES, an OBJECT can be dynamic unless it's an IRI.
-If it's an IRI, we must resolve the IRI prior to generating the XES fact.
-If the object is intended as a literal evaluated dynmically, in the XES fact the object contains the EXPRESSION; the object is, semantically, a string literal.
-At runtime, any code you have that wants to use the fact can compute the value of the object based on that expression.
-The toolkit's built-in code generator does this, for example.
+- In the extended model stereotypes, an OBJECT can be dynamic unless it's an IRI.
+If it's an IRI, the tranform must resolve the IRI prior to generating the extended fact.
+- In the semantic stereotypes, semTypes and semProperty.predicate are static.
+If you need dynamic types and properties, use semFacts instead.
+- In the semantic stereotypes, the semIRI and semLabel are dynamic.

 ## Inheritance of Stereotypes
 One issue in which we need to clearly set the rules is the inheritance of stereotypes from a superclass to a subclass.
 If class B refers to class A using a generalization relationship, B inherits the attributes of A. But does B also inherit the stereotypes of those attributes?
 And what of the class-level stereotypes?
 Does B inherit the class-level stereotypes of A?